Two Formulas for $F$-Polynomials: Abstract

 \section{Abstract}

 We discuss a product formula for $F$-polynomials in cluster algebras, and provide two proofs.
 One proof is inductive and uses only the mutation rule for $F$-polynomials.
 The other is based on the Fock-Goncharov decomposition of mutations.
 We conclude by expanding this product formula as a sum and illustrate applications.
+This expansion provides an explicit combinatorial computation of $F$-polynomials in a given seed that depends only on the $\bc$-vectors and $\bg$-vectors along a finite sequence of mutations from the initial seed to the given seed.